mcarr-and/go-gin-marshalling/README.md

 ## TODO
 * Contract tests for swagger to output
 * Create Prometheus export health endpoint
+* Test data builder for creating hundreds of albums for pagination testing and load testing
 * Create status endpoint that says if service is up or down.
 * Async processing of requests
 * Back pressure on APIs & rate limiting